Saber Astronautics: Notable achievements

 In 2010 the company, in partnership with the 4 Pines Brewing Company, worked on developing the first space-drinkable beer.
 The project was funded by a crowdsourcing campaign that failed to achieve its goal investment.
 The project was continued through internal funding, and has conducted parabolic flight tests every few years.
 The 'Nitro Stout' beer is sold by 4 Pines in a regular bottle.

 In 2016 the company founder, Dr Jason Held, was assigned to lead a taskforce to advocate for an Australian space agency.
 The taskforce delivered its report in late 2017.
 In 2018, Held was assigned to the government-appointed "Expert Reference Group" to design the Australian Space Agency which was founded in 2019.
 He remains a member of the ASA Space Industry Leaders Forum, which informs the agency on issues relevant to the industry and civil space sector.

 Since 2020 the company has been a partner of the US Joint Task Force-Space Defense Commercial Operations Cell (JCO) Pacific.

 In 2022 the company won a contract to conduct the launch tracking and in-orbit operations for the AST SpaceMobile BlueWalker 3 satellite.
 This satellite is a prototype for space to ground mobile phone service.
+Saber continues to fly AST through their Block-1 and Block 2 missions.